Commands

 Add users

-It allows to add just one or multiple users to a specific role.
+Required.
+This adds just one user or multiple users to a specific role.
 The option -u, --user can be used multiple times.
-It's required.

 hdxcli role add-user <role-name> --user <user-email>